zmarffy/apt-repo/README.md

     port: 443
     ```

-    Splash will set an HTML splash page for the repo. `ssl` is not a required key, but if provided, makes the repository use HTTPS.
+    `splash` will set an HTML splash page for the repo. `ssl` is not a required key, but if provided, makes the repository use HTTPS.
 Duh.
 You can set a repo password with the key `repo_password`.
 This will enable basic authentication for the repo.
 The username is "repo".

-    Any key that requires a file location is the location relative to where you are running `apt-repo` from.
+    Any key that requires a file location (such as `splash`) uses the location relative to where you are running `apt-repo` from, NOT relative to the config file.

     Using "`github`" or "`github-private`" as `host` will create a repo on GitHub to host your APT repo in.
 Yes, this is weird.
 Yes, it works.